A Secure Full-Duplex Wireless Circulator enabled by Non-Reciprocal Beyond-Diagonal RIS

-We further analyze the sum-rate performance of the RISs as the number of FD users $K$ increases.
-The FD users are randomly located within the angular range of $(0^\circ, 180^\circ)$, and the RIS has $M=16$ elements.
+We further analyze the sum-rate performance of the RISs as the number of FD UEs $K$ increases.
+The FD UEs are randomly located within the angular range of $(0^\circ, 180^\circ)$, and the RIS has $M=16$ elements.
 The results are shown in \fig{fig:mu}.
-Each FD user is equipped with $N = 1$ TX and RX antennas.
+Each FD UE is equipped with $N = 1$ TX and RX antennas.
 The results indicate that the NR-BD-RIS consistently outperforms the R-BD-RIS and D-RIS.
-Moreover, the sum-rate performance increases as the number of FD users increases.
-We attribute this to the NR-BD-RIS's capability to support multiple directions, enabling that more FD users can be supported.
+Moreover, the sum-rate performance increases as the number of FD UEs increases.
+We attribute this to the NR-BD-RIS's capability to support multiple directions, enabling that more FD UEs can be supported.
 In contrast, the R-BD-RIS and D-RIS cannot fully support all directions, leading to worse performances.
-As the number of FD users increases, the sum-rate of the D-RIS decreases due to increased interference among the users.
+As the number of FD UEs increases, the sum-rate of the D-RIS decreases due to increased interference among the UEs.
 Additionally, when structural scattering is included (cf. \fig{fig:mu} (b)), the NR-BD-RIS achieves higher sum-rate performance compared to the case without structural scattering (cf. \fig{fig:mu} (a)).
 This enhancement is due to the increased channel gain provided by structural scattering \cite{nerini2024physics}.